310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/second_half_p2.md

 {% img /img/es/eventstory/meteorimpact/secondhalfch18.jpg %}

 {% bubble Subaru %}
-Hehe.
+Heheh.
 I’m so grateful to have you, Bucho~.
 I had so many awful days, but I was still able to keep on being an idol.

 Whenever it felt too rough or when I was feeling lonely, you’d always call out to me.
 You saved me a whole bunch just by doing that.